Homogeneous optical linewidths in hybrid Ruddlesden-Popper metal halides can only be measured using nonlinear spectroscopy: Exciton dephasing

 Fig.~\ref{fig:2Dlineshape}(a) summarizes, albeit in a qualitative way, how a 2D coherent spectrum can separate inhomogeneous and homegeneous contributions, which manifest as diagonal and anti-diagonal linewidths respectively.
 In the limit of motional narrowing ($\Delta \ll \gamma$), however, there is no distinction between diagonal and anti-diagonal lineshapes, and the 2D spectrum is symmetric and \emph{star-like} as shown in Fig.~\ref{fig:2Dlineshape}(b).
 In the other extreme limit of inhomogeneous broadening ($\Delta \gg \gamma$), the difference between the diagonal and anti-diagonal linewidths is evident (see Fig.~\ref{fig:2Dlineshape}(d)) and $\gamma$ can be estimated from the latter.
 In the intermediate regime ($\gamma \sim \Delta$), like in the case of Ruddlesden Popper metal-halides and other metal halide perovskite derivatives~\cite{Neutzner2018exciton,Thouin2018stable,thouin2019enhanced,kandada2020stochastic}, diagonal and anti-diagonal widths depend on both $\gamma$ and $\Delta$, and both linshapes become coupled as shown in Fig.~\ref{fig:2Dlineshape}(c).

 In a such a scenario, a global fitting routine based on analytical expressions for the lineshapes derived by Cundiff and coworkers~\cite{siemens2010resonance} must be employed to quantitatively estimate the homogeneous linewidth.
 There are additional experimental considerations based on the sequence of the optical pulses, phase-matching conditions and appropriate population waiting times that enable true estimation of the homogeneous linewidth.
 While more extensive treatments can be found elsewhere~\cite{hamm2011concepts, tokmakoff2000two}, it can be shown that the absolute value of the \emph{rephasing} spectrum that is collected at (or close to) the \emph{zero} population waiting time is the correct spectrum to be used in the analysis.
 The rephasing spectrum refers to the experimental condition in which the first pulse interacting with the sample is the one which is at the diagonally opposite vertex to the detecting local oscillator pulse in the boxCARS geometry.
+The rephasing signal is also referred to as the \emph{photon echo} generated through a four wave mixing mechanism.
 We note that while there are other relatively simple experimental implementations of the 2D coherent spectroscopy~\cite{fuller2015experimental}, some of them are not capable of measuring reliable homogeneous linewidths due to their inability to isolate the coherent excitation pathways that give the appropriate total nonlinear response.
 It is important to underline that only the rephasing coherent pathway can quantitatively resolve the homogeneous contributions to the total coherent lineshape under general conditions.